An Awesomely Constructed Blockbuster…

 These Lego dudes meeting a variety of characters but in pursuit is their nemesis, Bad Cop/Good Cop (played with panache by Liam Neeson) who wants to arrest Emmett and take him and his supporters to be frozen by Lord Business and therefore prevent creativity, meanwhile Emmett and his allies want to stop the use of the Kragle…

 If you are watching a dubbed version of this film their identities can be found on the Internet.
 So it’s worth getting the English-speaking alongside your locally dubbed DVD version.
 I’m not going to spoil them for you but give a clue that they are the dudes you’re looking for…

-It is a film that will appeals to all ages and genders.
-It has a nice sparkly rainbow coloured Cloud Cuckoo Land – where Princess Unikitty (Alison Brie) is ruler in a purrfect role – which would be similar to a Baz Luhrmann movie inspired Lego set for your daughters.
+It is a film that will appeal to all ages and genders.
+It has a nice sparkly rainbow-coloured Cloud Cuckoo Land – where Princess Unikitty (Alison Brie) is ruler in a purrfect role – which would be similar to a Baz Luhrmann movie-inspired Lego set for your daughters.

 1970s 1980s (correction made by point making younger darlin’ husband, 4 years is quite a difference in Lego years).

-More importantly random Lego could unleash a kid’s rather that a movie maker’s imagination and lead to some amazing, dare I say awesome results.. but be prepared to wear headphones and listen to anything to drown out the theme tune in your head and that you will dream in Lego for weeks after this.
+More importantly, random Lego could unleash a kid’s rather that than a movie maker’s imagination and lead to some amazing, dare I say awesome results.. but be prepared to wear headphones and listen to anything to drown out the theme tune in your head and that you will dream in Lego for weeks after this.
 As you are recuperating, there is news of an upcoming sequel, which is being built somewhere brick by brick….by brick.

 Weeper Rating: 😦 😦 😦 😦 😦 /10 (but your kids wouldn’t cry, but was unexpectedly wee bit soppy so I gulped)

 Handsqueeze Rating:: 🙂 🙂 🙂 /10